skye-harris/llm_intents/README.md

 ## Installation

-1. Copy this repo into `custom_components/llm_intents/`.
+1. Copy this repo into `/config/custom_components/llm_intents/` of your Home Assistant installation.
-2. Add configuration to `configuration.yaml`.
+2. Add configuration to `/config/configuration.yaml`.
 3. Restart Home Assistant.